-This partnership reflects the importance of the full spectrum of health technologies, as well as the progress in convergence of health technology areas and a significantly more prominent role for digital technologies and data analytics in health research than when IMI2 JU was established.
-IHI will thus be responding to the recommendation of the IMI2 JU interim evaluation to "enable the active engagement of other industry sectors with the pharmaceutical industry" .
-A key element for linking all these industry sectors is the necessity to avail of, and share, data involving innovative digital tools in order to perform people-centred translational R&I for the benefit of the European people and health systems.
+The proposed initiative reflects the importance of the full spectrum of health technologies, as well as the progress in convergence of health technology areas and a much more prominent role of digital technologies and data analytics in health research than it was the case when IMI2 JU was established.
+IHI will thus be responding to the recommendation of the IMI2 JU interim evaluation to "enable the active engagement of other industry sectors with the pharmaceutical industry" 4.
+A key element for linking all these industry sectors is the necessity to avail of and share data involving innovative digital tools in order to perform people-centred translational R&I for the benefit of the European people and health systems.